salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 ---
-title: "Particle simulation"
+title: "Particle simulation starting point"
 date: "2024-05-02"
 subtitle: "A simple particle simulation.
 There is still a lot of work to be done..."
 tags:
 ---

-# An approach to the world of graphics programming.
+# My first approach to the world of graphics programming.

+<p id="disclaimer">I've learned a lot making this project, and I decided to start it from scratch, learning from my mistakes.
+I won't delete this post because I think it is valuable to have a record of the errors that appeared and how I solved them. <br/> <a href="" target="_blank" rel="noopener noreferrer">To see the new version, click here</a></p>

 **Computer graphics** is a fascinating field of computer science.
 Who would have thought that, with just a couple of functions and basic physics principles, we could create fairly accurate **simulations of real-world natural systems**?
 I'm by no means an expert in this field, but I would like to become one in the future.
 This is my first attempt at graphics programming using **OpenGL**.
 I hope you find this article useful or interesting, at least. **Enjoy!** [Source code](https://github.com/salvaKaraka/Particle_simulation).